DominoWWW/Spawn-Controls/README.md

 #### Uninstalling:
 Run the uninstall command and delete the zip file.

-#### Notes:
-The chunk that the spawn point is set in will always be loaded due to technical limitations.

 #### Commands:
 | Command | Descriptions |
 | --- | --- |